We welcome contributions from all phases and sectors of art, craft and design education.

 11. Ages and learning phases: Whenever possible refer only to students’ ages (e.g. age 14-16) rather than their year group or learning phase (e.g. First year, S1, year 1; key stage 1).
 If the phase name cannot be avoided, use the phase followed by the age range in brackets e.g. Key stage 3 (age 11-14).

 12. Contact details: Note at the end of your article a contact name, email or web address.
 If you do not wish these additional details to be included, omit this information and no details will be published.

-For AD magazine please note your job title and if appropriate your place or work – this will be used for the article's standfirst
+For AD magazine please note your job title and if appropriate your place or work – this will be useful for your article's standfirst

 As AD is a magazine, (a max of two footnotes can be added).

 14. Copy length for articles proposals and articles: Draft article proposals should be 200 words; Articles, features and interviews are mostly between 500-900 words.
-Please aim to keep to any agreed copy length when submitting your articles.
+Please aim to keep to any agreed copy length (e.g. 800-1000 words) when submitting your articles.

 NSEAD reserves the right to copy edit and make changes to AD articles.